Gift Icon

 Freight forwarders usually have a global network of agents and partners.
 This allows them to offer their services in different parts of the world, and monitor the goods of customers adequately.

-NVOCCs, on the other hand, typically only operate in specific regions or countries.
+NVOCCs, on the contrary, typically only operate in specific regions or countries.
 This is because they only have contracts with shipping operators in those regions or countries.

 They only have a comparable reach when they act as both a forwarder and NVOCC.